Unit 5 - Practice Quiz

 B. The project deadline is what Maria is most concerned about.

-D. What Maria is most concerned about is the project deadline.
+D. It is Maria who is most concerned about the project deadline.

 30 Which contrasting connector best fits the sentence?
 'Many analysts predicted a market crash; __, the economy remained surprisingly stable.'